Semrush helps you:

 Now that you have a list of 10 keywords, it’s time to publish content optimized around those terms.

-Specifically, high-quality content that’s optimized for SEO.
+Specifically, high-quality content that’s optimized for SEO and these relevant keywords.

 1. Write Long, Comprehensive Content